« All articles

 It was going to be a lot of work, so I wanted to be smart about where we invested our effort.
 The product had a ton of features that had been added over time and it made me think - do we really need to rebuild and redesign all of these features, or just some of them...?

-If we knew which of the existing features people really valued, which they didn't care about, and what was missing, we could concentrate in the right areas.
+If we knew which of the existing features people really valued, and which they didn't care about, and what was missing, we could concentrate in the right areas.

 This is classic Kano model territory!